Dr Sarah Davenport uses an AI scribe in session

 Psychological therapy can greatly enhance well-being.
 These five tips can maximize its benefits: create space before and after your psychology sessions for reflection, clarify your goals , extend reflection outside of sessions to recognize patterns, actively participate in applying insights, and be patient and kind to yourself throughout the process.

-Our five top tips to get the most out of your psychology sessions
+Five top tips to get the most out of your psychology sessions